neu-rah/lazy-docs/README.md

 ```
 **TODO LIST:**

-- ~~add some assync~~ actual media descriptor suports sync or assync operation
-- ~~add more sources (http:,sql:,etc..) (do a register thing)~~
-  ~~now providing a media descriptor on module setup function (on fProxy module)~~
-  fProxy now supports media descriptors
-- ~~optional callback onchange (doesn't OS optimize multi watchers?)~~
-  ~~current media descriptor cares not about this, however other descriptions can be made.~~
-  this module defaults to local sync/assync file system, see [fProxy](https://www.npmjs.com/package/fproxy) for more flexibility and ES6 promise returning file reader.
+this module defaults to local sync/assync file system, see [fProxy](https://www.npmjs.com/package/fproxy) for more flexibility